palantirnet/the-build/docs/development.md

 ## Testing on an existing site

 You can clone the-build into the vendor directory of an existing site.
-If it doesn't have a version of the-build already installed, you'll need to require it with `composer require palantirnet/the-build:dev-release-2.0` first.
+If it doesn't have a version of the-build already installed, you'll need to require it with `composer require palantirnet/the-build:dev-release-2.0 --dev` first.

 ```
 cd my-site
-composer require palantirnet/the-build:dev-release-2.0 --prefer-source
+composer require palantirnet/the-build:dev-release-2.0 --prefer-source --dev
 ```

 At this point, `vendor/palantirnet/the-build` should be a clone of `git@github.com:palantirnet/the-build.git`.